Skip to Content

 Since the Sheepadoodle is a new crossbreed, there are no standards for the dog’s size, coloring, appearance, or temperament.
 However there are commonalities among them and reputable breeders will have an idea on what to expect.

 Just like the Goldendoodle, Labradoodle and Bernedoodle they come in different sizes; Standard, Mini doodle and Micro Mini.
-Size is determined by the poodle that is used in breeding and of course which genes they inherit.
+Size is determined by breeding practices.

 A standard sized Sheepadoodle is a cross with a standard sized poodle.
 They can be large dogs weighing between 50 and 90 pounds and standing 24 to 27 inches at the shoulder.